 With the collapse of the Roman Empire in the west during the 4th century the secret of glass manufacture was more or less conserved in isolated areas of forests of Europe until its manufacture at Venice emerged.

 When adventurers set out to chart the world following Christopher Columbus’s successful expedition to the New World, botanists followed.
-From the 17th to the 19th century in Europe, England and America, searching out plants that would provide the world with new sources of food became a priority.
+From the seventeenth to the nineteenth century in Europe, England and America, searching out plants that would provide the world with new sources of food became a priority.

 It was also built into a hillside and surrounded with earth to help keep the vaulted spaces inside warm, along with added artificial heat, protecting Louis XIV’s favourite plant the orange tree.